Project

 Research Experiences for Undergraduates (REU) programs support active research participation by registered undergraduate students in areas of research that are funded by the National Science Foundation (NSF).
 REU projects involve students in meaningful ways in ongoing research programs at REU host sites or in research projects specifically designed for the REU program.

-By applying to the REU+ Program, students commit to being available for 40 hours of work per week for a maximum of 10 weeks over the Summer.
-Students are expected to work closely with their mentors and other students, consult with researchers as necessary, and to attend weekly meetings and lectures.
-Professional development training in technical and workplace skills may also be on offer or required.
+By applying, students commit to being available for 40 hours of work per week.
+Students will be expected to work closely with their mentors and other students, consult with researchers as necessary, and attend weekly meetings, lectures, and training sessions.

 Eligibility